-Any student, other than a student with a disability, found guilty of possessing and/or attempting to use and/or using a weapon on school property or at a school function, will be subject to suspension from school for at least one calendar year.
+Any student, other than a student with a disability, found guilty of possessing and/or attempting to use and/or using a Weapon on School Property or at a School Function, will be subject to suspension from school for at least one calendar year.
 Before being suspended, the student will have an opportunity for a hearing pursuant to Education Law §3214.
 The superintendent has the authority to modify the one-year suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the superintendent shall consider the following:

-1. The student's age and grade in school;

-- 2. The student's prior disciplinary record, including the passage of time since and the relevance of any prior acts of misconduct and/or violation of school policies/codes; - 4.
-The superintendent's belief that other forms of discipline may be more effective; - 5.
-Input from parents, teachers and/or others; - 6.
-The student's intent in possessing the Weapon in school; or - 7.
-Other extenuating circumstances.
+- 1. The student's age. - 2.
+The student's grade in school. - 3.
+The student's prior disciplinary record, including the passage of time since and the relevance of any prior acts of misconduct and/or violation of school policies or codes. - 4.
+The superintendent's belief that other forms of discipline may be more effective. - 5.
+Input from parents, teachers and/or others. - 6.
+The student's intent in possessing the Weapon in school.

+7. Other extenuating circumstances.